diegomics/jATG/1.stats/README.md

                 ├── <..>.html               # interactive DotPlot between the assembly and a reference (if provided) ├── <..>.png                # png of the DotPlot between the assembly and a reference (if provided) ├── <..>_sexChrSeqs.faa     # sex chromosomes-linked genes sequences identified from a reference (if provided)
-                ├── <..>_sexChrGenes.txt    # sex chromosomes-linked genes IDs identified from a reference (if provided) ├── sexChr.paf              # alignment between sex-chromosome linked genes from reference (if provided) and the assembly
+                ├── <..>_sexChrGenes.tsv    # sex chromosomes-linked genes IDs identified from a reference (if provided) ├── sexChr.paf              # alignment between sex-chromosome linked genes from reference (if provided) and the assembly
                 └── ..